mo-renike/mo-renike/README.md

 }
 ```

-- 🔭 I’m currently working on Everything Amala
+- 🔭 I’m currently working at Fluna

-- 🌱 I’m currently learning Software Engineering at AltSchool Africa
+- 🌱 I have a  Software Engineering diploma from AltSchool Africa

-👯 I'm looking to collaborate/work with individuals, companies, agencies that aims to solve real life problems with their awesome product or service ideas.
+👯 I'm looking to collaborate/work with individuals, companies, and agencies that aim to solve real-life problems with their awesome product or service ideas.

 - 👨‍💻 Most of my projects are available at [My portfolio website](https://portfolio-mo-renike.vercel.app/)
 - 📝 I sometimes write articles on [hashnode](https://mo-inspired.hashnode.dev/)

 - 💬 Ask me about ** My favorite Music **

-- 📫 Send me a mail directly **herroyalpianist@gmail.com**
+- 📫 Send me a mail directly at **morenikeoyewole.o@gmail.com**